tduyphat/E-Commerce-API-Design/endpoints/products_endpoints.md

 ## Delete A Product

-You can delete a product by adding the id as a parameter: `/products/<id>`.
+You can delete a product by adding the product ID as a parameter: `/products/:id`.
 And since only admins can modify the product collection, you need to also include a token in the header:

 ```
 [DELETE] https://e-commerce.com/api/v1/products/1